zkwokleung/radar-chart-builder/README.md

 This project delivers a web-based builder for highly customizable, embeddable radar chart widgets.
-Built with Next.js, it lets you design chart visuals, refine labels and data, and then drop the generated widget anywhere HTML is supported—including tools like Notion, blogs, or documentation portals.
+Built with Next.js, it lets you design chart visuals, refine labels and data, and then drop the generated widget anywhere HTML is supported—including tools like Notion, blogs, or documentation portals—so feel free to use the widget anywhere you already publish content.

 ## Live Demo